CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

   ADQL query form.

-The table names to use in the query form of Figure 5, are summarized in :numref:`ADQL_table`.
+The table names to use in the query form of :numref:`ADQL_query`, are summarized in :numref:`ADQL_table`.
 The URL  for the query is then: https://vo.astron.nl/apertif_dr1/q/{Table name}/form (e.g. http://dop457.astron.nl:5555/apertif_dr1/q/apertif_dr1_continuum_images/form}.

 It is possible to query all the available dataproducts at once by using the table ivoa.obscore and by appending to the ADQL statement "where obs_collection=" it is possible to limit the search to the apertif_dr1 only.